AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 Measurements mappings contain a list of items with named references to one or more stream properties and shaped for easy consumption by client applications.
 A minimum of one index property (iskey=true) and one non-index property (iskey=false) is required.
 Within the stream property list, it is important to note that the first property must be an index.
 In the following example, both streams have "Time" as the index property.

+In the cases where you have an asset which references an existing asset type (via the AssetTypeId field), the measurement mappings on the asset is ignored if the asset type has a corresponding type reference.
+In these cases, the measurement mapping must be configured on the asset type.

 ## Example

 ```text